tkhamez/neucore/doc/Documentation.md

 are on the same account using the `auto-allowlist` command.
 This only works if at least one character in that corporation has authorized the `esi-corporations.read_corporation_membership.v1` ESI scope.

-The permissions are managed via groups, one for viewing and one for administration separately for each watch list.
+The permissions are managed via groups, one for viewing and one for administration, separately for each watch list.

 ## Mail Notifications